oracle-livelabs/database-maa/zdm-physical-offline/prepare-target-db/prepare-target-db.md

    Ensure that encryption algorithm specificed in sqlnet.ora in target database Oracle Home is same as source database Oracle Home.

-   This is not mandatory for ZDM Physical Offline Migration , However it is recommended.
+   This is not mandatory for ZDM Physical Offline Migration , however it is recommended.

 You may now **proceed to the next lab**.